 5. Bladder Cancer

-What causes bladder cancers is not yet known, although age is a significant factor since most cases of bladder cancer include dogs older than 6 years.
-Obesity might also be a contributing factor, especially in breeds that are more susceptible to bladder cancer.
-These breeds include Border Collies, Australian Shepherds, Bichon Frise and some Terrier breeds.
+What causes bladder cancers is not yet known to scientists, although age is a significant factor since most cases of bladder cancer include dogs older than 6 years.
+Obesity might also be a contributing factor, especially in breeds that are more susceptible to bladder cancer: Border Collies, Australian Shepherds, Bichon Frise and some Terrier breeds.

 Bladder cancer usually mimics other urinary tract conditions, which is why it is so hard to diagnose.
 Common signs include straining to urinate, loss of bladder control, urinating frequently in small amounts and blood in urine.
 Some dogs may suffer from persistent and reoccurring urinary tract infections.

 Unfortunately, canine bladder cancer is usually not curable, even with the most aggressive forms of treatment that may include surgery, radiation therapy, chemotherapy and palliative care.
 Your vet will probably prescribe piroxicam, which is a medication that relieves discomfort and may slow down the progression of cancer.
 While these treatment options are not able to stop the disease, they can prolong your dog’s life and increase the quality of it.